-François Godement is the head of ECFR’s Asia & China programme and a senior policy fellow at ECFR.
+François Godement is the director of ECFR’s Asia & China programme and a senior policy fellow at ECFR.

 He is a professor of political science at Sciences Po in Paris, as well as a research associate at Asia Centre, which he founded in 2005.
 He is a non-resident senior associate of the Carnegie Endowment for International Peace in Washington, D.C., and an outside consultant for the Policy Planning Staff of the French Ministry of Foreign Affairs.

 A long-time professor at France’s National Institute of Oriental Languages and Civilisations, he created Asia Centre IFRI at the Paris-based Institut Français des Relations Internationales (1985-2005).
 In 2005 he founded Asia Centre as an independent centre for research on Asian issues as they intersect global debates.
 He is a graduate of the Ecole Normale Supérieure de la rue d’Ulm (Paris), where he majored in history, and he was a postgraduate student at Harvard University.